 Linked records are a huge part of the fundamental power of Airtable.
-They exist to link one record to another record in a way that allows redundant information to be easily accessed across your base.
+They exist to link one record to another record in a way that allows information to be easily accessed across your base from one table to another.
 Another way to say it would be that linked records represent your data’s relationships within a base.
 You can learn more about linked records here.

 Views allow you to manipulate the information in a table in a way that makes sense for a particular use case.
 For example, a task tracking table might have 4 views: one that shows all tasks, one that shows completed tasks, another that shows tasks with a deadline within the next week, and finally, one that shows overdue tasks.